What Is NewPipe?

 NewPipe vs ReVanced

-ReVanced patches the official YouTube app, providing a more familiar experience with Google account features.
-NewPipe is better for users who prioritize privacy over Google integration.
+ReVanced patches the official YouTube app, so it keeps the familiar interface and Google account features.
+NewPipe suits people who care more about privacy than Google integration.

 | Feature | NewPipe | ReVanced |